 Beyond Getting a Yes

-What you want goes way beyond getting a “yes” to a treatment plan.
+As a dentist or Prosthodontist, what you want goes way beyond getting a “yes” to a dental treatment plan.
 Your goal is to create patient ownership in their oral health, then to develop their personal commitment to the solutions that you have to offer.
 That is what you REALLY want and need to happen in your practice.

 How do you get that to happen?
 That is truly the million dollar question.